Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective

-where $N_f$ and $T$ denote the number of tokens in one latent frame and the number of latent frames in $\bm{X}_v$; $\bm{X}_v^{(t)}$ denotes the visual tokens of the $t$-th frame; $\widetilde{\bm{X}}$ denotes the masked multi-modal token sequence prepared for training; $\odot$ indicates Hadamard multiplication; $\bm{M}$ denotes the mask pattern; $[\text{MASK}]$ denotes the mask token.
+where $N_f$ and $T$ denote the number of tokens in a latent frame and the number of latent frames in $\bm{X}_v$; $\bm{X}_v^{(t)}$ denotes the visual tokens of the $t$-th frame; $\widetilde{\bm{X}}$ denotes the masked multi-modal token sequence prepared for training; $\odot$ indicates Hadamard multiplication; $\bm{M}$ denotes the mask pattern; $[\text{MASK}]$ denotes the mask token.
 After the preparation of the token sequence, it is fed into the model for processing.
-To ensure the consistency with contemporary LLMs and temporal causality in videos, we adopt a temporal causal mask $AttnMask$ for attention processing, as shown in~\cref{fig:mmrope_scaling}(b).
-To train the model, we use the cross-entropy loss and compute the loss only on the unmasked token, which can be denoted as $\mathcal{L}(\widehat{\bm{X}}, \bm{X},\bm{M})$ and $\widehat{\bm{X}}$ is the token sequence after model processing.
+To ensure consistency with native LLMs and temporal causality in videos, we adopt a temporal causal mask $AttnMask$ for attention processing, as shown in~\cref{fig:mmrope_scaling}(b).
+To train the model, we use cross-entropy loss and compute the loss only on masked tokens, denoted as $\mathcal{L}(\widehat{\bm{X}}, \bm{X},\bm{M})$ and $\widehat{\bm{X}}$ is the token sequence after model processing.
 The algorithm is formalized in~\cref{alg:AR-DF_training}.

 \textbf{Inference scheme.} After training with AR-DF, the most naive inference scheme (\textit{i.e.}, autoregressively generating video frames) would result in significant frame quality and motion degradation.
 We observe that this is caused by inconsistent inference with training.
 During training, later frames consistently have partial observation of history frames, while the inference stage does not align with this observation pattern.
 Therefore, given a caption, we first generate the first frame by running multiple steps and then randomly replace a pre-defined ratio $\rho_{inf}$ of tokens with the $[\text{MASK}]$ token for the generated image.
 We infer the model with this partially observed image and cache the Keys and Values of this image for swift inference.
 This process is repeated until the entire video is generated.
 The algorithm is formalized in~\cref{alg:AR-DF_inference}.